evorick/soccer_league_chatbot/prd.md

 ### 7.1 Constraints
 - OpenAI API costs (requires an API key and budget).
-- PDF must be provided in a readable format (no scanned images).
+- PDF must be provided in a readable format.
-- Web search accuracy depends on the custom implementation’s capabilities.
+- Web search accuracy depends on OpenAI's capabilities.

 ### 7.2 Assumptions
 - League rules PDF is static and updated manually by an admin.